-After multiple failed attempts of Facebook Watch, Lasso and IGTV to reel in more teenagers, Facebook is secretly developing a new feed of funny videos and GIF-like clips called ‘LOL’.
-It is divided into categories like “For You,” “Animals,” “Fails,” “Pranks”.
+After multiple failed attempts of Facebook Watch, Lasso, and IGTV to reel in more teenagers, Facebook is secretly developing a new feed of funny videos and GIF-like clips called ‘LOL.’
+It is divided into categories like “For You,” “Animals,” “Fails,” and “Pranks”.
 The new platform will also feature contents from top meme pages on Facebook.
 100 high-school students reportedly are testing out the beta mode in the forms of focus groups and one-on-one testing with Facebook staff after signing non-disclosure agreements.

 We are running a small scale test and the concept is in the early stages right now. – Facebook spokesperson

 However, it is not clear yet whether Facebook will be successful in this new venture or not.
-The memes that are being shared on the LOL, some testers describe it as “cringey.”
-Moreover, the contents are not fresh and new and sometimes the memes are days, even weeks old.
-Once signed in into LOL, users are greeted with a myriad of options called “Dailies” under which comes various other options, such as “Look Mom No Hands” and just below that there is a “For You” category.
+The memes that are being shared on the LOL, some testers describe as “cringey.”
+Moreover, the contents are not fresh and new; sometimes, the memes are days, even weeks old.
+Once signed in to LOL, users are greeted with a myriad of options called “Dailies,” under which comes various other options, such as “Look Mom No Hands” and just below that there is a “For You” category.

 Other categories include “Wait For It”, “Savage”, and “Classics’’. ‘’Gaming’’, “Celebs”, “School”, and “Stand Up.”
 Each video clip in LOL is cut up into several seconds long which the user can fast-forward.
 This appears to be somewhat of reminiscent of Instagram’s Story.
 Below each content, there is a set of LOL reaction buttons labeled “Funny”, “Alright”, and “Not Funny”.
 Users can share the video or paste in a URL to submit a video.